Does SLOPE outperform bridge regression?: Discussions

 \section{Discussions}

 We have studied the MSE of SLOPE estimators in the high-dimensional regime where both $k$ and $n$ scale linearly with $p$.
 With an accurate characterization of MSE, we demonstrated that LASSO and Ridge outperform all the SLOPE estimators in the low and large noise scenarios, respectively.
 Several important directions are left open. \begin{enumerate}[(1)] \item Our results are proved under the critical condition that $\Av$ is i.i.d.
 Gaussian design.
 In Section \ref{sec:experiments}, numerical results showed that the main conclusions remain valid for dependent and non-Gaussian designs.
 An important and interesting future research is to derive the precise results for more general designs. \item In this paper, our focus is on the impact of noise level.
 Some other model parameters such as sparsity level play an important role in affecting the performance of SLOPE as well.
-It is of great interest to understand how SLOPE estimators perform and which one is optimal under different types of scenarios that are described by these parameters. \end{enumerate}
+It is of great interest to understand how SLOPE estimators perform and which one is optimal under different types of scenarios that are described by these parameters.
+Towards this goal, the general concentration result we have derived in Theorem \ref{master:thm} remains valid and the key is to conduct a different form of sensitivity analysis.
+A recent work \cite{wang2017bridge} has analyzed the impact of different model parameters (including noise level $\sigma_z$, signal sparsity $\epsilon$, and sampling rate $\delta$) on the variable selection performance of bridge regression via approximate message passing (AMP).
+The CGMT framework is well tailored for characterizing the mean squared error.
+To study SLOPE under more complicated error metrics like false discovery rate via CGMT is an interesting and probably challenging future research.